Associate Professor; Director, Center for Conflict Studies; Chief Diversity Officer

-Iyer’s current research interests include: non-state armed groups, challenges to peacebuilding, gendered security in the U.S. military, identity conflicts, civil wars, peace processes, non-state armed actors, and South Asia.
+Iyer’s current research interests include: non-state armed groups, challenges to peacebuilding, identity conflicts, civil wars, peace processes, diversity, equity and inclusion in higher education campuses and the regions of south and south-east Asia.

 - PhD in Conflict Analysis and Resolution, George Mason University

-- US MBA (International Management), University of East London, UK
+- MBA (International Management), University of East London, UK

 - Post-Graduate Diplomas in Human Resources Management, Organizational Behaviour, Sacred Heart University, Luxembourg and Academy of Human Resources Development, India